 To read the Toronto Community Housing Community Gardening Manual, click here.
 To see the Resource Guide, click here.

-Through work at UN-Habitat’s Regional Office for Latin America and the Caribbean (ROLAC) in Rio de Janeiro, I produced an evaluation tool to measure the Millennium Development Goals for community-based organizations working in self-built housing.
+Self-help housing Through work at UN-Habitat’s Regional Office for Latin America and the Caribbean (ROLAC) in Rio de Janeiro, I produced an evaluation tool to measure the Millennium Development Goals for community-based organizations working in self-built housing.
 This tool included indicators to raise awareness on the MDGs and to promote debate on the social production of habitat and local development.